griffithlab/pVACtools/docs/pvacseq/input_file_prep/readcounts.rst

 ``sample_name`` parameter while the normal sample can be specified with ``--normal-sample-name`` option.

-For this normal sample the normal DNA depth is determined from the ``DP`` format field.
+For this normal sample, the normal DNA depth is determined from the ``DP`` format field.
 The normal DNA VAF is determined from the ``AF`` field.
 If the VCF does not contain a ``AF`` format field, the normal DNA VAF is calculated from the ``AD`` and ``DP`` fields by dividing the allele count by the total read depth.